 If you’re finding the product you’re trying to pitch or market boring, you are probably looking at it in the wrong way.
 Start by changing your angle.
 If you’ve been focused on technical details, step back and look at the complete picture.
 If you’ve been focused on production, refocus on the final product.
 If you’ve kept your eye on corporate culture, start looking at how this product is going to make a difference for people.

 Switch up your view, and you will often find that the product in question is a lot more interesting than you thought.

 Solve a problem

 One way to make a potentially uninteresting product fascinating is to show how it solves your problems.
+Understanding that content marketing is your secret weapon can be a game-changer; it allows you to craft narratives that not only solve problems but also resonate emotionally with your target audience.
 One classic example is Febreeze; this product originally was difficult to sell, even though it had the amazing property of neutralizing even some pretty foul odors.
-But the product only became popular once the company started adding scents to the product, so that customers knew it was working.
+However the product only became popular once the company started adding scents to the product so that customers knew it was working.

 Address the niche

 It’s an advertising misunderstanding that any product can be for every consumer.
 If you’re finding that it’s boring to write about the product in question, you may be trying to cast too wide of a net with your marketing.
 Instead, try to narrow down your focus to your niche.
 Who really needs your product?
 Why do they want it?
 What is going to be interesting to them?

 Once you have that focus, making the product interesting is easier, because you know what facts and figures and details to highlight for that specific marketing segment.